Open Dental has a built-in accounting tool that can be used independently by small offices.

-Edit: Highlight an account, then click to make edits to the name, type, inactive status, and color.
+Edit: Select an account, then click to make edits to the name, type, inactive status, and color.
+See Edit Account below.

 Export: Save the Chart of Accounts grid as a text or Excel file.
 Change the As of Date to export the Balance totals for the date entered.